 1. Heat the oil in a large frying pan with a lid.
 Season the chicken breasts with salt and pepper and fry for two minutes on each side until golden brown.
 Remove from pan and set aside.

 2. Heat the butter in the pan and add the shallots.
-Cook over a high heat for 5 minutes until lightly golden brown.
+Cook over high heat for 5 minutes until lightly golden brown.

 3. Put the flour into a bowl with the wine and mix until smooth.
 Add the wine mixture and chicken stock to the pan and bring to the boil.

-4. Add the chicken, cover with a lid and cook on the hob, on a medium heat, for about 20 minutes, or until the chicken is cooked.
+4. Add the chicken, cover with a lid and cook on the hob, on medium heat, for about 20 minutes, or until the chicken is cooked.
 Remove the chicken and set aside.